Python (ixmp package)

 Return a dataframe of (filtered) elements for a specific variable.

-add_par(name: str, key_or_data: str | Sequence[str] | Dict | DataFrame | None = None, value=None, unit: str | None = None, comment: str | None = None) None[source]
+add_par(name: str, key_or_data: str | Sequence[str] | dict | DataFrame | None = None, value=None, unit: str | None = None, comment: str | None = None) None[source]

 Set the values of a parameter.